 Temperatures ranged between 1-23°C during filming, with the recruits stationed in a remote lot in the valley.
 And the conditions were not ideal, with more than 345 mouse traps being used at Base during the 14-day shoot, which took place during the mouse plague of 2021.

 The recruits sleep on camp cots with one sleeping bag and an army blanket, and in 2021 their rest was made difficult by mice nibbling on their feet!
 Averaging just four and a half hours of rest per night, the contestants faced a harsh reality during the shoot.

 No personal items are allowed, but the recruits are given a "house on your back", also known as a Bergen, that contains every item they need.

 This includes a helmet, chest harness, sleeping mat, tarp, towel, water bottle, knife, mess kit, mug, toilet roll, sanitising wipes, sunglasses, head torch, notebook, pencil, toothpaste, toothbrush, belt, armband, whistle, watch, sleeping bag, compass and two sets of kit (clothing).

 "We didn't take anything in apart from the clothes we were wearing.
 We were issued a backpack with everything we needed.
 No hot water, no showers, no flushing toilets.
-Sleep & food deprived, riddled with adrenaline, fear & exhaustion," the former Bachelorette explained.
+Sleep and food deprived, riddled with adrenaline, fear & exhaustion," the former Bachelorette explained.

 "The physical pain like cuts on my throat, hands all cut up, blistered feet, black & purple bruises which covered my legs and arms weren't the worst thing.
-The WORST thing was the cold & calming my mind to keep going!"
+The WORST thing was the cold and calming my mind to keep going!"